Trump Administration Threatens California Over Mandate That Insurers Cover Abortion

 The notice issued to California on Friday demands that the state "signal its intent to come into compliance with the law or face appropriate action."
 However, Severino declined to detail the exact timeline or nature of that penalty — suggesting only that the appropriated funds California receives from HHS may be in jeopardy.

-It is unclear why the administration is taking action now over a mandate that's been in place for years, and why it has chosen to target only California, which is just one of a handful of states that require abortion coverage in private health insurance plans.
+It is unclear why the administration is taking action now over a mandate that has been in place for years and why it has chosen to target only California, which is just one of a handful of states that require abortion coverage in private health insurance plans.
 Severino declined to comment on "any specific potential or active investigation."

-Still, Trump, who is set to address the anti-abortion rights rally Friday afternoon, has made no secret of his frustrations with California, which has repeatedly butted heads with his administration — not only on matters of abortion and health care, but also on issues pertaining to the environment, the U.S. Census and immigration, among other policy areas.
+Still, Trump has made no secret of his frustrations with California, which has repeatedly butted heads with his administration — not only on matters of abortion and health care, but also on issues pertaining to the environment, the U.S. Census and immigration, among other policy areas.

 The state has become something of a familiar antagonist for the president.
 He has repeatedly lambasted its prominent politicians — with tweets targeting House Speaker Nancy Pelosi and Gov. Gavin Newsom, among others — and repeatedly threatened to cut off its federal relief funds for fighting wildfires.

-For the Trump administration, the move also marks its latest high-profile foray into the contentious abortion debate, a central issue in the 2020 presidential election.
+For the Trump administration, the move also marks its latest high-profile foray into the contentious abortion debate, a central issue in the 2020 presidential campaign.

 See you on Friday...Big Crowd! https://t.co/MFyWLG4HFZ— Donald J. Trump (@realDonaldTrump) January 22, 2020